We've independently reviewed this article to make sure it's as accurate as we can make it.

 Solution.
 Depending on your power company,you may be able to opt out of this program.
 Alternatively, you may need to get rid of your thermostat and purchase your own.
 One that you have complete control over.

 Thermostat resets most typically happen with programmable thermostats.

 Ironically, many people buy programmable thermostats and then never program them.
-Maybe things have improved, but according to a survey done about a decade ago, nearly all American households who purchased one admitted that they “rarely or never adjusted the thermostat to set a weekend or weekday program.”
+Maybe things have improved, but according to a survey many Americans had an older thermostat admitted that they “rarely or never adjusted the thermostat to set a weekend or weekday program.”